14 Sep Galen College of Nursing Program Reviews

 The tuition cost for the three-year BSN program is $345 per quarter credit hour.
-Students are also required to pay $50 for the technology fee, $35 for the laboratory fee, and $50 for the clinical fee.
-Books are estimated to cost around $2,800, while uniforms are expected to cost $250.
-Additional out-of-pocket expenses include $100 for the registration fee, $100 for the background charge, and physical exam fee.
+Students are required to pay $50 for the technology fee, $35 for the laboratory fee, and $50 for the clinical fee.
+Books are estimated to cost around $2,800, while uniforms are expected to run $250.
+Additional out-of-pocket expenses include $100 for the registration fee, $100 for the background charge, and a physical exam fee.

 Online RN to BSN program

-Although the RN to BSN program is provided in an online platform, students receive quality educational experience with the use of interactive presentations, 3D graphics, animations, and an opportunity to interact with other classmates.
-They also have access to 24/7 technical support and the online education team.
+Although the RN to BSN program is provided in an online platform, students receive a quality educational experience with the use of interactive presentations, 3D graphics, animations, and an opportunity to interact with other classmates.
+They have access to 24/7 technical support and the online education team.

 The tuition cost of the online RN to BSN program of Galen College of Nursing is $460 per credit hour, with an application fee of $50 and a technology fee of $50.

 The online RN to BSN program is designed specifically for Registered Nurses completing a baccalaureate degree in nursing.
 Individuals who want to apply must be a graduate of an associate or diploma degree program with a current and unencumbered license to practice as Registered Nurses in the U.S. These candidates should be able to communicate in English efficiently and must have an overall GPA of 2.0 in their college coursework.
 Official transcripts from the previous coursework must be submitted together with a completed application form.